dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 ### Anonymous mixin applications

 An *anonymous mixin application* class is a class resulting from a mixin application that does not have its own declaration.
-That is all mixin applications classes other than the final class of a <Code>class C = S with M1, …, M<sub>n</sub>;</code> declaration, the mixin application of <code>M<sub>n</sub></code> to the superclass <code>S with M1, …, M<sub>n-1</sub></code>, which is denoted by declaration and name `C`.
+That is all mixin applications classes other than the final class of a <code>class C = S with M1, …, M<sub>n</sub>;</code> declaration, the mixin application of <code>M<sub>n</sub></code> to the superclass <code>S with M1, …, M<sub>n-1</sub></code>, which is denoted by declaration and name `C`.

 An anonymous mixin application class cannot be referenced anywhere except in the context where the application occurs, so its only role is to be a superclass of another class in the same library.

 To ensure reasonable and correct behavior, without having to special-case such anonymous mixin application classes elsewhere, we infer class modifiers as follows.

-We define the following transitive property on declarations:
+First we define the following transitive property on declarations:

 * A declaration *prohibits inheritance* _(of its implementation)_ if:

   * the declaration is marked `interface` or `final`, or
-  * the declaration extends or mixes in a declaration which prohibits inheritance.
+  * the declaration is marked `sealed` and extends or mixes in a declaration which prohibits inheritance.

 Let then *C* be an anonymous mixin application occurring in a post-feature library, with superclass *S* and mixin *M*.

 * If either *S* or *M* has a `sealed` modifier, then *C* has an implicit `sealed` modifier.

 * Otherwise *C* is `abstract`, and

-  * If *C* *prevents implementation* and *prohibits inheritance*, then *C* has an implicit `final` modifier.
+  * If *C* *prohibits inheritance* and its interface *prevents implementation*, then *C* has an implicit `final` modifier.

   * Otherwise if *C* *prevents implementation*, then *C* has an implicit `base` modifier.

   * Otherwise if *C* *prohibits inheritance*, then *C* has an implicit `interface` modifier.

   * Otherwise *C* has no modifier.

 Adding `sealed` to an anonymous mixin application class, which always has precisely one subclass, ensures that the subclass can be used in exhaustiveness checking of the sealed superclass.

 Adding `final` or `base` satisfies the requirement that a subtype of a `base` or `final` declaration is itself `base`, `final` or `sealed`.

 Adding `interface` ensures that the mixin application class doesn’t remove a restriction on the implementation inherited from *S* or *M*.
 This makes the “reopen” lint described below easier to implement.

 Adding these modifiers on the anonymous mixin application class ensures that the anonymous class can mostly be ignored, since it satisfies all possible requirements of its superclasses, while still propagating those requirements to its subclass.
-Treating the anonymous class as having these modifiers allows the algorithms used to check that restrictions are satisfied, and for the “reopen” lint described below, to treat the anonymous mixin application class as any other class, without needing special cases, and without adding any new restrictions..
+Treating the anonymous class as having these modifiers allows the algorithms used to check that restrictions are satisfied, and for the “reopen” lint described below, to treat the anonymous mixin application class as any other class, without needing special cases, and without adding any new restrictions.

 ### `@reopen` lint